grblnsk/ESP8266_IoT_Sensor/README.md

-# Internet-of-Things Sensing Device on ESP8266
+# Internet-of-Things Sensing Device on ESP8266 (Nov 2016)
 In this repository you can find code for ESP8266, a low-cost Wi-Fi microchip, that reads pressure and temperature data from Bosch's BMP180 Barometric Pressure/Temperature/Altitude Sensor, and broadcasts it over WiFi network using UDP protocol.

 Notes: